it's as if they'd put supersonic pedals on the push scooter

 None of them demanded formal counterparts, no signed contract: they have simply agreed to the visibility I offered on this page and throughout the trip, whatever my feedbacks may be on their gear, sometimes ready to be nowhere featured, unless in my bags.

 Always, they have wished a safe and wonderful trip to me.
 I thank them for this.

 "Our objective, at Kickbike, is to develop the best sports footbikes"

 Hannu Vierriko, designer of the Kickbike, offered a Cruise Max to me, customized for my world tour, without forgetting the Finnish chocolate and music.

 "Tarptent enhances the outdoor experience by making the world's best lightweight tents and shelters, proudly manufactured in the USA."

-Erica, designer at Tarptent, send to me as a present the first out of the pipe model of their last tent, the Bowfin 1: a true ultra-light and clever machine for adventures.
+Erica and Henry, designers at Tarptent, sent to me as a present the first out of the pipe model of their last tent, the Bowfin 1: a true ultra-light and clever machine for adventures.

 "We see your needs for simple, lightweight, and durable outdoor gear and work to meet those needs.
 In doing so, we strive to lighten your pack so that you can ask and hopefully answer the bigger, more important questions."

 Chad offered me 2 polyvalent and ultralight titanium bottle-pots, 700 and 1000ml.